 Structured data is important because it ensures all relevant data across your website is properly organised, helping search engines deliver more relevant search results.

-Structured data includes rich snippets, snippets and image and video carousels.
+Structured data includes rich snippets, featured snippets and image and video carousels.
 Wix has the capabilities to easily inject structured data into your web pages with writing code.
 This streamlines the process of adding structured data to your website.

 If this sounds complicated to you, have a read of my three-step Wix structured data user guide where I walk you through the process.